 March Madness is now officially upon us!
-For any athlete, coach or round ball junky that can’t get enough hoops, this is the greatest month for basketball!
+For any athlete, coach, or round ball junky that can’t get enough hoops, this is the greatest month for basketball!
 Many believe that the NCAA Tournament is the best sporting event in the world.
-With the television coverage and the amount of money that is spent on these events, including the money bet on games, it is hard to argue otherwise.
+With the television coverage and the amount of money spent on these events, including the money bet on games, it is hard to argue otherwise.

-This time of the year we fall in love with the underdog and we hate to see Goliath win another game.
-It is a time for perseverance, camaraderie and overcoming adversity to “survive and advance” to play another game.
-There are great triumphs and devastating heartbreaks and a crowning moment that ends with one champion.
+This time of the year, we fall in love with the underdog, and we hate to see Goliath win another game.
+It is a time for perseverance, camaraderie, and overcoming adversity to “survive and advance” to play another game.
+There are great triumphs and devastating heartbreaks, and a crowning moment that ends with one champion.

-A coach may be hampered with budget issues, APR scores, lack of Administrative support or missing on a recruit or two.
-Be that as it may, when athletic directors decide to “go in a different direction” or “look for new leadership”, that coach must begin his new job of looking for a job.
+A coach may be hampered with budget issues, APR scores, lack of Administrative support, or missing on a recruit or two.
+Be that as it may, when athletic directors decide to “go in a different direction” or “look for new leadership,” that coach must begin his new job of looking for a job.

-Many athletic directors across the country have resorted to hiring job search firms to assist them in vetting candidates, narrowing down the candidates or even picking the one coach they believe can move a basketball program forward.
+Many athletic directors across the country have resorted to hiring job search firms to assist them in vetting candidates, narrowing down the candidates, or even picking the one coach they believe can move a basketball program forward.
 Because most job search firms have not been directly associated with the coaches, a lot of the hires made have not been successful.

-With the job search firm assistance, the process of applying for coaching jobs has changed.
+With the job search firm’s assistance, the process of applying for college basketball coaching jobs has changed.
 More and more coaches are looking for representation to assist them in moving up the coaching ladder.
 Sometimes getting to know who is leading the job search firm is more important than knowing who the athletic director or president.
 The coach who can connect the dots both with athletic directors and job search firm, the better chance a coach will land a job quickly.

 Info About the Sterling Athletic Group